 4. Request a special meal if you want to be served first

-If you’ve ever sat next to a vegetarian (or someone who requested a vegetarian meal) on a plane, you know that these “special” meals are the first to be served.
+If you’ve ever sat next to someone who requested a vegetarian or other special meal on a plane, you know that these “special” meals are the first to be served.
 So if you’re hoping to get your food before everyone else — which means not having to wait for the full service and being able to get to sleep sooner — request a special meal.
-There are multiple kinds of meals you can request depending on the airline you’re flying, from gluten-free to kosher, so make sure to check online before your flight.
+There are multiple kinds of meals you can request depending on the airline you’re flying, from vegetarian to gluten-free to kosher, so make sure to check online before your flight.

 5. Stay hydrated